luboRprojects/Blog/content/home/about.md

 +++

-# Biography
+# About me

-Lubor Homolka focuses on the Finance and application of statistical analysis.
+I focus on the forecasting in the economics and finance.
+I am particularly interested in the sentiment analysis, elicitation of experts' knowledge and its relation to the forecasting performance.